 - Along the same lines, it can be very tempting to strip down in the summer.
 Unless heat exhaustion would impair your ability to drive, stick to your leathers.
 Road rash can be not just painful, but quite severe.

 - Wear the right gloves.
-One tip from a professional is that cheap horseback riding gloves are lighter than most biking gloves and, thus, perfect for hot summer days.
+One of the best motorcycle safety tips from a professional is that cheap horseback riding gloves are lighter than most biking gloves and, thus, perfect for hot summer days.

 - Don’t drink and ride.
 Ever.
 Don’t smoke marijuana and ride either.
 Legal matters aside; the last thing you want is any impaired judgment.